paulmillr/noble-secp256k1/README.md

 Noble is production-ready.

 1. The library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_noble-lib.pdf).
 See [changes since audit](https://github.com/paulmillr/noble-secp256k1/compare/1.2.0..main).
    - The audit has been [crowdfunded](https://gitcoin.co/grants/2451/audit-of-noble-secp256k1-cryptographic-library) by community with help of [Umbra.cash](https://umbra.cash).
 2. The library has also been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
 You can run the fuzzer by yourself to check it.

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
 This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
-But, *JIT-compiler* and *Garbage Collector* make "constant time" extremely hard to achieve in a scripting language.
-Which means *any other JS library doesn't use constant-time bigints*.
+But, _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
+Which means _any other JS library doesn't use constant-time bigints_.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we've hardened implementation of ec curve multiplication to be algorithmically constant time.

 We however consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every `npm install`.
 Our goal is to minimize this attack vector.

 ## Speed

-Benchmarks measured with Apple M1 on MacOS 12.
+Benchmarks measured with Apple M2 on MacOS 12 with node.js 18.8.

-    getPublicKey(utils.randomPrivateKey()) x 6,300 ops/sec @ 158μs/op
+    getPublicKey(utils.randomPrivateKey()) x 7,035 ops/sec @ 142μs/op
-    sign x 4,888 ops/sec @ 204μs/op
+    sign x 5,452 ops/sec @ 183μs/op
+    signSync (@noble/hashes) x 5,082 ops/sec @ 196μs/op
-    verify x 950 ops/sec @ 1ms/op
+    verify x 1,042 ops/sec @ 959μs/op
-    recoverPublicKey x 860 ops/sec @ 1ms/op
+    recoverPublicKey x 955 ops/sec @ 1ms/op
-    getSharedSecret aka ecdh x 576 ops/sec @ 1ms/op
+    getSharedSecret aka ecdh x 624 ops/sec @ 1ms/op
-    getSharedSecret (precomputed) x 6,688 ops/sec @ 149μs/op
+    getSharedSecret (precomputed) x 7,357 ops/sec @ 135μs/op
-    Point.fromHex (decompression) x 12,553 ops/sec @ 79μs/op
+    Point.fromHex (decompression) x 13,725 ops/sec @ 72μs/op
-    schnorr.sign x 695 ops/sec @ 1ms/op
+    schnorr.sign x 770 ops/sec @ 1ms/op
-    schnorr.verify x 1,010 ops/sec @ 989μs/op
+    schnorr.verify x 1,063 ops/sec @ 940μs/op

-Compare to other libraries (`openssl` uses native bindings, not JS):
+Compare to other libraries on M1 (`openssl` uses native bindings, not JS):

     elliptic#getPublicKey x 1,940 ops/sec
     sjcl#getPublicKey x 211 ops/sec